Side Effects of Mesothelioma Chemotherapy

 To cope with the emotional side effects of chemotherapy, it helps first to relieve some of the physical side effects.
 When you feel better physically, you should feel better emotionally; however, some patients may want additional support.

-Therapy or counseling, cancer support groups, and relying on loved ones for help and support can make a difference in a patient’s emotional well-being.
+Therapy or counseling, cancer support groups, and relying on loved ones for help and support can improve a patient’s emotional well-being.
 This is a normal and healthy way to help your mental well-being during treatment.

 Serious Side Effects of Chemotherapy